Bridge collapses in massive fire on I-85 in Atlanta, blocking traffic for miles

 "I think it's as serious a transportation crisis as we could have," Mayor Kasim Reed said at a news conference late Thursday.
 He said that FBI agents were on the scene "to work out what happened" but that the agency had reported no suspected link to terrorism.

+At a news conference at 11 p.m.
+ET — almost five hours after the fire started — transportation crews still couldn't gain access to the scene because of the heat still being generated by the flames, McMurry said.

+A department spokeswoman said it was unlikely that inspections of the affected structures could even begin until Friday afternoon at the earliest.

-Atlanta Fire Chief Kelvin Cochran said it was too early to know how long the roadway could be closed, disclosing late Thursday night that other parts of I-85 had been "compromised" — including the important interchange over Piedmont Road, which leads to the state Capitol.
+Atlanta Fire Chief Kelvin Cochran disclosed Thursday night that other parts of I-85 had been "compromised" — including the important interchange over Piedmont Road, which leads to the state Capitol.

 In an interview with NBC affiliate WXIA, Cochran credited state troopers with saving lives by managing to stop all of the traffic in the 40 minutes before the bridge collapsed.